fairudzcalvi/online-disaster-relief-donation-system-3b/Readme.md

 ## Description

 **BayanihanRelief** is a web-based system that allows users to make donations easily and securely.
-It features a modern landing page, a user authentication system with login and sign-up functionality, and a complete backend API for secure data management.
+It features a modern landing page, a user authentication system with login and sign-up functionality, and a backend API for secure data management.
 The system will be continuously updated with new pages, features, and improvements.